 March 2012.
 We find serene lodging in the Mabera section of Sokoto, not far from the place where the two foreigners were executed in a botched rescue just a week prior – a slight stain on an otherwise spotless city.
 Unsurprisingly, few people mention it, either suspecting we know, and this is exactly what brought us, or that we’re just two blissfully unaware idiots.

 Suraj Sound Studio is larger and more professional.
-A poster on the street advertises the services of sound and film: a comedian in signature red hat striking an exaggerated silly face flanks a beautiful girl in headphones standing before a microphone.
-The studio is a bit larger then the others, and more professional.
+A poster on the street advertises the services of sound and film: a comedian in signature red hat striking an exaggerated silly face flank a beautiful girl in headphones standing before a microphone.
+The studio is a bit larger than the others and more professional.
 Naturally, the work moves a bit slower.
 After a flurry of introductions, shaking hands with dozens of actors, comedians, and musicians, the engineer beings to work.
 Two singers sit on the floor with intense focus.
 They ask us our names as they pen the lyrics, occasionally humming a tune.
 The dedication of the engineer and vocalists is exhausting – even for the crowd, that eventually thins out.
-They finally climb into the soundbooth for a series of unrelenting takes until the seemingly perfect phrasing.
-Of course, neither Warren or myself speak Hausa and wouldn’t recognize the small differences.
+They finally climb into the sound booth for a series of unrelenting takes until the seemingly perfect phrasing.
+Of course, neither Warren or I speak Hausa and wouldn’t recognize the small differences.
 In the final audio, the only things we can identify are the names that we asked them to include: “Sahel Sounds” and “Little Axe.”